 Note: It is possible that for the modes JT9 and JT65 my QSL-cards may show the wrong report like "599".
 If that's the case for you please drop me an email and I will reissue a correct QSL.

 I have been in Saudi Arabia since January 1996 and work as a telecommunication consultant for the biggest telco in the kingdom.
 I hope to stay a few more years because I like people, country and work and, of course, being on air as 7Z1HL is always exciting.

 I was first licenced in 1981 (DL8KAY) and when I moved to Saudi Arabia, I missed amateur radio a lot until I received the licence for 7Z1HL in March 2006.
 My current station is a Flex-Radio 3000 (100W) and antennas are a 5-band hexbeam and a homemade magnetic loop for 40m and below.
 I like to experiment with magnetic loops for the lower bands.
 My favorite mode is CW with more than 90% of my QSOs.

 Every QSL for 7Z1HL via my manager Franz, DJ9ZB, or directly to me, will be answered.
 At this point a big thanks to Franz for the great job he does for my hobby.
 I also regularly update LoTW and eQSL.
 (Please do NOT send any cards to DL8KAY, they will be lost!).
 Please remember that your chance of getting a quick return to your direct QSL is greatly increased by an SAE (Self Addressed Envelope).
 Direct QSLs that I receive without SAE will be answered via bureau.

-My log is online in QRZ.com as well as Clublog.
-I promise to update those logs as regularly as time permits.
+My log is online only in Clublog.
+I will update this log as regularly as possible.

 Looking forward to meeting you on the bands